 Another scourge of hospitals is Clostridium difficile, commonly called C. diff.
 This infection is not generally shared by pets.
 Clostridium infections in dogs are almost always caused by a different species called Clostridium perfringens.

 LCMV: The last disease of concern that most of you will never have heard of is Lymphocytic Choriomeningitis virus, LCMV, a disease of rodents.
 The primary host for this disease is the house mouse but it has been found in many rodent species.
 Naturally infected rodents often show no symptoms but if they become ill they can have neurologic problems, conjunctivitis or kidney disease.
 The virus is shed in the rodent’s urine, feces, nasal secretions and milk.

 In humans, about 1/3rd of those infected will have no symptoms.
 Others will develop a flu-like illness 1-2 weeks after handling or being bitten by a rodent.
 Meningitis or infection of the joints, heart, bone marrow and other organs may develop.
 The infection is passed from mother to fetus in pregnant women and can cause miscarriage and severe congenital defects.
 The virus is most likely to infect people who have had an organ transplant.
 Pregnant women or anyone having an organ transplant should have no contact with rodents.

 Diseases that are not shared between pets and humans include pinworms, lice and most species of mites.
 Sarcoptic mites (scabies) are the exception.

-· Do not visit if the pet has any sort of infection or parasite, and wait a full week after any infection has resolved.
-This includes any type of vomiting or diarrhea, respiratory disease, skin or ear infection.
+- Do not visit if the pet has any sort of infection or parasite, and wait a full week after any infection has resolved.
+This includes any type of vomiting or diarrhea, respiratory disease, or skin or ear infection.